What is freezer burn, and how can you prevent it?

 Explore Whirlpool® Refrigerators and Freezers

 Following the steps above can help prevent freezer burn, but you can also lean on useful refrigerator and freezer features to make food storage easier.
 Features like tiered freezer storage or the door ajar alarm on Whirlpool® Refrigerators can help you keep your freezer organized and alert you when the door is open for too long.
 Whirlpool® Chest and Upright Freezers even offer features like Fast Freeze and a temperature alarm, allowing you to cool foods quickly and stay in the know about your freezer’s temperature conditions.
+You can also purchase garage-ready chest and upright freezers to help keep your food fresh without taking up too much space in the kitchen.

 Learn more about caring for refrigerated and frozen foods